askowno/RLE_terr/README.md

 #### Summary

-*This Repository contains a series of workflows that together result in the 2025 Red List of Ecosystems for Terrestrial Ecosystems of South Africa.*
+*This Repository contains a series of workflows that together result in the 2025 Red List of Ecosystems for Terrestrial Ecosystems of South Africa.
+The terrestrial ecosystem types assessed are represented by the terrestrial vegetation units contained in the National Vegetation Map 2024 (released by SANBI in January 2025).*

 ``` mermaid
 flowchart LR;